 Please be aware that the colour as listed refers to the outward appearance of the pony and not to its genetic make-up.
 In particular, the colour traditionally known as 'dun' in the New Forest pony is usually caused by the presence of the cream gene, and these ponies should really be described as 'buckskin'.
 However, because the term 'dun' is still in common use, it will continue to be used on this site.
 There is no intention to mislead - anyone breeding from a dun New Forest should be aware of the possibility of getting a palomino, cremello or other dilute colour, depending on which genes are passed to the foal from each parent.

 The 'pedigree' links are to allbreedpedigree.com and we have endeavoured to ensure that any missing stallions have been added to that site.
 However, it is possible that some have been overlooked, in which case clicking on the pedigree link may give a 'not found' message.
 Please inform us via the forum if you find any that are missing.
 Also, please be aware that because anybody can create or amend details on allbreedpedigree.com, the pedigrees may not be entirely accurate.

-The Forest Run Stallions lists for 2005 to 2016 have been added to the site, so that people can check where the dam of their pony is/was likely to be running.
+The Forest Run Stallions lists since 2005 have been added to the site, so that people can check where the dam of their pony is/was likely to be running.
 Where possible, the page for each of the more recent forest run stallions shows the actual years that he ran the forest.
 Where it shows 'Forest Run: yes', this means that the stallion was forest run at some point in his life; it doesn't mean that he is running the forest currently.